raihanarahim/raihanarahim/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h3>
   <h8>
-Greetings, I go by Amirah Raihanah, a full-time student who is passionate about coding, machine learning, AI, and business intelligence.
+I go by Amirah Raihanah, a full-time student who is passionate about coding, machine learning, AI, and business intelligence.
 I find the intersection of these fields to be incredibly fascinating and full of possibilities.
 I enjoy learning new technologies and techniques, and I am always curious to explore more about the latest advancements in these fields.
 My curiosity and eagerness to learn more are what drives me forward in my pursuit of knowledge in these fields.
 I am excited to continue my journey in this field and to share my knowledge with others who share my passion.
   </h8>
 </div>